TopoXLab/GPU_ECC_SoCG2022/README.md

-# GPU_ECC_SoCG2022
+# GPU Computation of the Euler Characteristic Curve - GPU ECC
-This repo hosts source files for GPU ECC published at SoCG2022
+# Introductions